Subscribe to get access

-Upton is the face of the brand’s Spring 2020 Campaign.
-One which includes a seasonal expansion of the Polar Bears International collection.
+The campaign includes a seasonal expansion of the Polar Bears International collection.
 The capsule first debuted in Fall/Winter 2007.
 Combined with parkas and accessories for men, women and children in a signature bright hue.
 Now known as “PBI Blue.”

 Also now and for the first time, the Canada Goose PBI collection includes five spring styles.
 That’s including rainwear, windwear and lightweight down options.
 Fifty dollars from the sale of each jacket goes directly to PBI, providing critical funding for polar bear and environmental research and advocacy.
 Since the launch of the collection, Canada Goose has donated more than $3.5 million to the organization.

 “Kate is a progressive thinker, a role model.
 As well as a passionate advocate who has a positive influence on the world.
 We admire and are inspired by her focus.
 Especially on making this a better place for future generations,” said Dani Reiss, Canada Goose President & CEO.

 Canada Goose’s Spring 2020 campaign also launches with the unveiling of the short film, Bare Existence.
 It was produced in partnership with Stept Studios.
 This poignant documentary shows a unique perspective on the important work that PBI does every day to fight climate change, aiming to drive awareness and understanding of the global significance of the Arctic.

 This eye-opening feature can be viewed at canadagoose.com/bare-existence.

 The Canada Goose Polar Bears International collection is available now in Canada Goose stores around the world and online at canadagoose.com.